inaciomills7/40-days-of-JavaSript/day-01/README.md

+🚀 Day 01 - 40 Days of JavaScript
+This repository contains my solutions for Day 01 of the 40 Days of JavaScript challenge from tapaScript.

 ✅ Task 1: Setting Up Your Environment - Install VS Code (if not installed). (done ✅) - Set up Live Server or open the HTML file directly in a browser (done ✅) - Open the DevTools Console (Right-click → Inspect → Console). (done ✅)

 ✅ Task 2: Write Your First JavaScript Code - answer in : index.html and script.js